Your Turn To Alcohol When You’re Having A Tough Time

 Alcohol is a nightly beverage for many people to ease the stress of the day off their backs.
 While some people may turn to a glass or two of wine each night, others turn to alcoholic beverages throughout the day.
 Or, they might wait until the evening time when they can drink themselves into the oblivion of sleep.
 An alcoholic turns to alcohol as a coping mechanism for stress, difficult emotions, and other triggering situations.

 Tolerance is what develops over time when there is a consistent abuse of alcohol.
 Eventually, the normal amount of alcohol isn’t enough to stimulate the feelings of euphoria and intoxication.
-The brain ceases to be able to produce the excess amount of dopamine, a brain chemical which creates feelings of pleasure, needed to create the euphoric effect.
+The brain ceases to be able to produce the excess amount of dopamine, a brain chemical that creates feelings of pleasure, needed to create the euphoric effect.
 To produce more dopamine, the brain needs more alcohol.
 It takes more alcohol than normal to get you feeling even the slightest bit buzzed, or drunk.

 Not all alcoholic drinkers are blackout drinkers.
 When alcohol consumption reaches a point of tolerance and then goes beyond, it can result in blackouts, loss of consciousness, or short term memory loss.
 Friends are reporting things you don’t remember doing, and you lose track of large portions of your time.